ericholscher/ericholscher.com/drafts/the-post-i-never-published.rst

 I'm sharing it because I think it's important to talk about these things, and mental health is not something we talk about enough.
+I'm doing well now,
+which makes it easier to talk about.

 .. code-block:: rst